July Revolution: Wednesday, 28 July 1830: Day Two

-Marmont's plan was to have the Garde Royale and available line units of the city garrison guard the vital thoroughfares and bridges of the city, as well as protect important buildings such as the Palais Royal, Palais de Justice, and the Hôtel de Ville.
+Marmont's plan was to have the Royal Guard and available line units of the city garrison guard the vital thoroughfares and bridges of the city, as well as protect important buildings such as the Palais Royal, Palais de Justice, and the Hôtel de Ville.
 This plan was both ill-considered and wildly ambitious; not only were there not enough troops, but there were also nowhere near enough provisions.
-The Garde Royale was mostly loyal for the moment, but the attached line units were wavering: a small but growing number of troops were deserting; some merely slipping away, others leaving, not caring who saw them.
+The Royal Guard was mostly loyal for the moment, but the attached line units were wavering: a small but growing number of troops were deserting; some merely slipping away, others leaving, not caring who saw them.

 In Paris, a committee of the Bourbon opposition, composed of banker-and-kingmaker Jacques Laffitte, Casimir Perier, Generals Étienne Gérard and Georges Mouton, comte de Lobau, among others, had drawn up and signed a petition in which they asked for the ordonnances to be withdrawn.
 The petition was critical "not of the King, but his ministers", thereby countering the conviction of Charles X that his liberal opponents were enemies of his dynasty.

 After signing the petition, committee members went directly to Marmont to beg for an end to the bloodshed, and to plead with him to become a mediator between Saint-Cloud and Paris.
 Marmont acknowledged the petition, but stated that the people of Paris would have to lay down arms first for a settlement to be reached.
-Discouraged but not despairing, the party then sought out the king's chief minister, de Polignac – "Jeanne d'Arc en culottes".
+Discouraged but not despairing, the party then sought out the king's chief minister, de Polignac—"Jeanne d'Arc en culottes".
 From Polignac they received even less satisfaction.
 He refused to see them, perhaps because he knew that discussions would be a waste of time.
 Like Marmont, he knew that Charles X considered the ordonnances vital to the safety and dignity of the throne of France.
 Thus, the King would not withdraw the ordonnances.

 At 4 pm, Charles X received Colonel Komierowski, one of Marmont's chief aides.
 The colonel was carrying a note from Marmont to his Majesty:

 Sire, it is no longer a riot, it is a revolution.
 It is urgent for Your Majesty to take measures for pacification.
 The honour of the crown can still be saved.
 Tomorrow, perhaps, there will be no more time...
 I await with impatience Your Majesty's orders.

 The king asked Polignac for advice, and the advice was to resist.